Misha-te/Sudana/README.md

 ```

 To stop the server, press `Ctrl + C`.

+## Using the Account Menu

+After logging in, select the three-line icon to the left of the **sudana** logo.
+It opens an account menu for the current user.
+The Settings & Privacy, Support
+from our team, Dark mode, and Premium modes entries are intentionally marked
+"Coming soon."
+Select **Log out @username** to end the current session and
+return to the welcome page.

 The app runs on port `5001` because macOS often uses port `5000` for AirPlay
 Receiver.
 If you see an "Address already in use" message, the app may already be